Kayak Paddling Trips in North Carolina

 Some of the places we've found are discussed below.
 We plan to add to the list as time goes on.

-Paddling Eastern NC
+Paddling Eastern North Carolina

 - Hammock Beach State Park (Bear Island).
 Hammock beach State Park is a great paddle.
 There are two paddle trails starting at the visitor's center-- one to Bear Island and one to Huggins Island.
 We took took the trail to Bear Island.